nils-mathieu/piscine-rust/module-03.md

 Create a `main` function that generates a random number, creates an instance of one of the created types, and gives it to the `find_original` function.

-What you just used is called "dynamic dispatch".
-One of the next module's subject is "static dispatch" - a process that's both more interesting, and way more powerful.